torbenwb/MCConExp/ToyBox.md

 ## Adding New Game Objects

 To add new objects to the scene you can select the object you want to add from the **Assets** folder and drag it into the scene view.

+## Changing Materials

+To change the material of an object, simply drag the material from the project view onto that object.